 Because I didn’t know any better, I used essential oils straight from the bottle.
 I’m really lucky I didn’t end up with a sensitivity.
 It’s one of those live-and-learn lessons that I like to tell my readers about.
 So they don’t repeat my mistakes.

 Another reason you need a carrier oil is because it helps transport the aromatic oils inside your body.
 Without this base, an essential oil could evaporate before doing its job.
 Plant Therapy makes a full line of carrier oils, including pure jojoba oil, often used in natural skin care formulations.

 The standard dilution recommended by many aromatherapists is two or three drops of essential oil to one teaspoon of carrier oil.
 As you can see, this will make your small bottle of oil last a very long time.

 Unfortunately, some people who sell essential oils are misinformed.
 They tell others to put EOs directly on their skin, or to even swallow them.
 This is very bad advice.
 There may be certain instances you may be able to consume an oil.
 But this should only be done while working with a professional aromatherapist.

 Plant Therapy Oils Reviews

 The first Plant Therapy product I purchased was peppermint oil.
 This is among the best oils for a beginner to buy, because it’s so versatile.
 My favorite way to use it is to dilute it and apply it across my forehead when I have a headache.
 (Or, if I have a neck ache, I rub it into the spot where it hurts.)
 It works so well that I never need to take over-the-counter pain relievers.

 In fact, I don’t even own any OTC pain relievers because I always have peppermint oil in my house.
-Below you can also see Plant Therapy lavender oil (it’s exquisite) and organic sweet orange essential oil.
+Below you can see Plant Therapy organic peppermint essential oil.